mjohns/dactyl-cc/README.md

 The dactyl-cc keyboard takes a different approach to the structure of the code (and language) as well as being more similar in feel to the Kinesis Advantage 2.

+If you are interested in a smaller version see the [mini](https://github.com/mjohns/dactyl-cc-mini) version.

 ![image](https://imgur.com/IP2UYYA.jpg)